 In addition, our study indicates that LLMs have the potential to reshape the science system.
 The experts anticipate that they will lead to more efficient workflows, with the reduction of administrative tasks being ranked the highest anticipated change.
-This forecast supports claims made by other scholars, who argue that LLMs will help automate mundane tasks and free up space for creative thinking (Lund et al., 2023; Dwivedi et al., 2023).
-Other changes LLMs bring to the science system are however more complex.
+This forecast supports claims made by other scholars, who argue that LLMs will help automate mundane tasks and free up space for creative thinking (Lund et al. 2023; Dwivedi et al. 2023).
+Other changes LLMs bring to the science system are, however, more complex.
 For example, our findings point to a double-edged sword embedded within the LLM constellation: this technology could serve to both promote inclusion and reinforce biases.
 On the one hand, LLMs can level the playing field for non-English speakers as they can provide editorial support, but on the other hand, they can also increase inequalities by drawing on mainstream opinions and widening the gap between those who have access to these technologies and those who do not.
-This multifaceted concern was also echoed by other scholars (Corless, 2023; Liebrenz et al., 2023).
+This multifaceted concern was also echoed by other scholars (Corless 2023; Liebrenz et al. 2023).

 The most pressing fear we identified is that LLMs perpetuate disinformation and will overburden quality assurance mechanisms in academia.
-In other words, LLMs will increase the sheer quantity of potentially incorrect papers and the peer-review process will simply be unable to keep up with the volume leading to a drop in quality.
-Similar thoughts are discussed by other scholars (Grimaldi & Ehrler, 2023; Lund et al., 2023), with these changes being described in revolutionary terms in which LLMs are positioned as the great 'game-changers' of academia.
+In other words, "scientific truths" could be in greater competition with plausible nonsense than they already are.
+Similar thoughts are discussed by other scholars (Grimaldi and Ehrler 2023; Lund et al. 2023), with these changes being described in revolutionary terms in which LLMs are positioned as the great 'game-changers' of academia.
 In contrast, experts in our study were more cautious with such claims seeing these changes as more incremental and pragmatic.

 Moreover, our study provided insights into the competencies researchers need to be able to utilize LLMs.
 In line with scholars such as Teubner et al. (2023), experts in our study voiced concerns that ChatGPT and other LLMs have the potential to widen the digital divide between researchers who possess technical know-how and researchers who do not.
-Furthermore, the experts pointed out that the researcher's role in the writing process will shift from being the originator of ideas and texts to being required to contextualize and reflect on AI generated results.
+Furthermore, the experts pointed out that the researcher's role in the writing process will shift from being the originator of ideas and texts to being required to contextualize and reflect on AI-generated results.
 This change will entail a new way of thinking about key scientific practices and the role the individual academic plays in them.
-Our experts also expressed the importance of researchers having an ethical understanding, e.g. using AI in a responsible manner.
-A point that was only marginally addressed in the literature (Dwivedi et al., 2023).
+Our experts also expressed the importance of researchers having an ethical understanding, e.g., using AI in a responsible manner.
+A point that was only marginally addressed in the literature (Dwivedi et al. 2023).
 Underlying these findings is the understanding that it is up to the individual academic to ensure that they have the skills and knowledge needed to navigate these technological changes.
-Such a stance can contribute to furthering digital divides due to preexisting uneven digital literacy between academics, institutions and higher education systems.
+Such a stance can contribute to furthering digital divides due to preexisting uneven digital literacy between academics, institutions, and higher education systems.